instaclustr/cassandra-sstable-tools/README.md

-  cfstats   Detailed statistics about cells in a column family pstats    Partition size statistics for a column family purge     Statistics about reclaimable data for a column family sstables  Print out metadata for sstables the belong to a column family summary   Summary information about all column families including how much of the data is repaired
+  cfstats   Detailed statistics about cells in a column family pstats    Partition size statistics for a column family purge     Statistics about reclaimable data for a column family sstables  Print out metadata for sstables that belong to a column family summary   Summary information about all column families including how much of the data is repaired
 ```